GianpaoloBranca/SoftwareEng2/scratches/DD/DD.md

 * **PayPal**: The payment handler of choice for our system.
 * **LegacySystem**: The old system of the company, our system uses its APIs to send assistance where needed.
 * **CarAssistanceManager**: The component that offers the functionalities needed to provide assistance to the vehicle when they need to moved, recharged or repaired.
 It exploits the functionalities of the legacy system to send road-operators to the car location.
-* **WebAppServlet**: The component the makes the system functionalities accessible from the WebApplication.
+* **WebAppController**: The component the makes the system functionalities accessible from the WebApplication.
 * **Configurator**: The component that offers the configuration functionalities to customize a set of parameters of the system (set of SafeAreas, fares, fees and so on).
 * **NotificationController**: a component that offers notification functionalities towards the various components of the system.
 * **Model**: the structure of the data in our system (specified in a distinct diagram).